Research Labworks for MSc

 Students can consider for example, to spend one day every two weeks in Tautenburg to work on the project.

-Stars are mostly born in open clusters and spend a significant part of their lives as a member of a cluster.
-An open cluster contains dozens or hundreds of stars formed at nearly the same time from the same nebula and loosely bound by mutual gravitational attraction.
-The cluster members share similar distance, age, metallicity, extinction, and velocity; hence they are the key objects in stellar evolution studies.
+The cluster members share similar distance, age, metallicity, extinction, and velocity.
 Therefore, the differences in apparent brightness among members are due only to their intrinsic luminosities, thus their masses.
-The distances and the transverse velocities of the stars can be derived from the astrometric parallax and proper motion values respectively, measured by the Gaia Satellite.
-The color-magnitude (Hertzsprung-Russell) diagram of the cluster members indicates the age, metallicity and the extinction.
-The most massive and hottest stars of the cluster evolve faster, move away from the main sequence in the color-magnitude diagram and become cooler giants and/or supergiants.
+The distances and the transverse velocities of the stars can be derived from the astrometric parallax and proper motion values, respectively, measured by the Gaia Satellite.
+The color-magnitude (Hertzsprung-Russell) diagram of the cluster members indicates the age, metallicity, and extinction.
+The most massive and hottest stars of the cluster evolve faster, move away from the main sequence in the color-magnitude diagram, and become cooler giants and/or supergiants.
 The position of the turn-off from the main sequence can be used to estimate the age of the cluster.
 To identify the properties of the members as well as the cluster variables, the color-magnitude diagram is fitted by a theoretical isochrone calculated for certain stellar evolution models and initial mass functions.
 However, the parameters determined by the isochrones must be tested by spectroscopic observations of the cluster members.
-The atmospheric parameters of the members derived from their spectra narrow down the uncertainty of theoretical isochrones.
+The atmospheric parameters of the members derived from their spectra narrow the uncertainty of theoretical isochrones.

 Tasks

-• Selection of cluster members regarding their positional and kinematic properties.
+• Selection of cluster members regarding their positional and kinematic properties

-• Spectral observation, data reduction and analysis of the brightest members.
+• Spectral observation, data reduction and analysis of the brightest members

-• Measuring the effective temperature, surface gravity and metallicity of the stars.
+• Measuring the effective temperature, surface gravity and metallicity of the stars

 Supervisor: Dr. Baha Dincel